Hirlam/Trac2Markdown.jl/docs/src/PostPP/gl/Interpolation.md

 ## Rotations

- All rotations are handled within the module [module_rotations.f90](Harmonie/util/gl/mod/module_rotations.f90?rev=release-43h2.beta.3).
+ All rotations are handled within the module [`module_rotations.f90`](Harmonie/util/gl/mod/module_rotations.f90?rev=release-43h2.beta.3).
 The module contains

- * clear_rotation to clear the rotation setup
+ * `clear_rotation` to clear the rotation setup
- * prepare_rotation prepare rotations from input geometry to output geometry via north south components.
+ * `prepare_rotation` prepare rotations from input geometry to output geometry via north south components.
- * rotate_winds runs the actual rotation.
+ * `rotate_winds` runs the actual rotation.

 ## Staggering

- The staggering of an input file is based on the knowledge about the model and is set [here](Harmonie/util/gl/mod/module_griblist.f90?rev=release-43h2.beta.3).
+ The staggering of an input file is based on the knowledge about the model and is set [`here](Harmonie/util/gl/mod/module_griblist.f90?rev=release-43h2.beta.3`).
  The restaggering is done in [restag.f90](Harmonie/util/gl/grb/restag.f90?rev=release-43h2.beta.3) as a simple average between gridpoints.
 The staggering of the output geomtery is defined by `OUTGEO@ARKAWA`, where A and C are available options.